luismcsoul/the-sustainable-republic/README.md

 39. There's a progressive taxation system/subsidy: minimul vital amount of water essential as drinking water 3,7 liters plus 7,3 liters needed to flush the toilet would be free per person in every household.

-40. Greater amount consumption would be taxed at a greater rate.
+40. Greater amount consumption would be taxed at a greater rate (with the intention to discourage waste, reduce overconsumption and on contrary incentivize self moderation).
 -
 .
 ## PROPERTY TAX: "Base of the concept of life state"

 40. Every citizen pays zero tax for the place where he lives, represented in his own one bedroom, one bathroom, one kitchen and dinning room.

+The system is planned as a live/cycle of natural upsizing and downsizing proportions.

+a.
 Entry level housing, usually apartments used by young adults single college students or widowed pensioners.

+b.
 Couple housing is an intermediate level of housing where rights are legally splitted bewteen the dwellers and constitute de facto financial partnership during the rental time.

+c.
 Family housing is the ultimate, larger protected ownership strategy including a backward, garage and garden.

-The system is planned as a live/cycle of natural upsizing and downsizing proportions.

-Special considerations have been taken in order to grant medical attention to the last months of pregnancy and elders.
+Special considerations have been taken in order to grant medical attention to pregnant women and elders.

-the size of this residencial property exempt from taxes is determined by the "the median size of a lot for new construction".
+The size of this residencial property exempt from taxes is determined by the "the median size of a lot for new construction".

 41. The taxes increase by 10% progressively with the number of properties owned, up to 9 properties, where the taxation reached 90%, making the investment practicaly inprofitable.

-43. Every residential rental is considered de facto rent-to-own in benefit of the person renting.
+42. Every residential rental is considered de facto a rent-to-own contract in benefit of the person renting.

+43. A similar tiered taxation system is applicable to agricultural and industrial land, considering the total percentage of land available within the geographic territory within the river basin.

 42. Corporations can't own houses neither they can own industrial or agricultural land, they can only rent it, being the most profitable strategy to rent it directly from several of its employees or investors, as the first property owned by them outside of their residencial houses.

-43. The intention behind these policies is to focus the attention of investors in financing start ups as a road towards wealth.

-44. Accounting must be public on a daily basis and its expenses should be included in the operational expenses of the company.

-45. In the republic the companies follow a tripartite ownership model: at the same time Capitalists (48% is granted as non voting shares to investors), state owned (1% owned by the state accounting service) and private (51% is owned by the employees of the company proportionate to their contributions and every employee is the facto share holder).
 -
 .
 ## COUNTER TAXATION:

-45. Financial payments will be granted for processing neighboors organic leftovers, plastics, glass, metals, electronics, etc.
+45. Financial payments will be granted for processing neighboors black waters and organic leftovers, plastics, glass, metals, electronics, etc.
 -
 .
 ## EXECUTIVE BRANCH